brainspinner/cvasl/README.md

 ### Testing

 The project doesn't include testing data yet.
+The testing framework is pytest.

 ### Command-Line Interface
 You will eventually be be able to preprocess, train and use models, and perform other functions using command-line interface.
 As of now (April 2023) this module is still being built.